jbirddog/blue/tools/bth/README.md

 ### Internal Opcodes

+These internal opcodes are used by bth itself and should not be considered stable for external use.

 | Opcode | Name | Stack Effect | Description |
 |----|----|----|----|
 | 0x80 | atq | ( a -- q ) | Push qword value found at addr |